Lith1um/Cook./README.md

 ##### Bugs

 - flicker of logged out views when first loading a page using the provider
+- User only updates when firebase auth changes

 ##### Nice to have